 Are your painkillers making your headaches worse??

-As many as one in 50 people suffer continual headaches because of “medication overuse”, Nice reports.
+As many as one in 50 people suffer continual headaches because of “medication overuse”, NICE reports.
 The problem begins with taking the odd painkiller for tension headaches or migraines, which usually works.
 But some people take the pills more and more often, until they are on tablets for more than half the days in a month.
-Nice says that if this goes on for more than three months the medication ends up causing the problem it is intended to cure.
+If this goes on for more than three months, the medication can end up causing the problem it is intended to cure.

 Look at the alternatives before you pop another pill

 So what alternatives are there to continually popping pills?
-Tim Chapman, Osteopath, comments, “tension-type and neck related headaches are the most common form of headache.
-If you suffer from tension-type headache, then regular gentle exercise will almost certainly help – such as yoga, Pilates, swimming, walking.
-Some people find it hard to relax and probably don’t realize how tense they are.
-If someone suffers from headaches it may also be neck related due to stiffness or restrictions of the neck.
-Osteopaths look to find the cause of tensions or stiffness and seek to relieve it by helping the body achieve more mobility and flexibility.
+Tim Chapman, Osteopath, says that “some people find it hard to relax and probably don’t realize how tense they are.
+Those suffering from tension-type headache might find that regular, gentle exercise – such as yoga, Pilates, swimming and walking – will almost certainly help.
+Headaches may also caused by stiffness or restrictions of the neck.
+Osteopaths look to find the cause of tensions or stiffness and seek to relieve it by helping the body achieve more mobility and flexibility.”